symbioticfi/cosmos-sdk/README.md

-## ⚠️ Disclaimer: This code is going through audits.
-It is NOT intended for a production use yet.
+## ⚠️ Disclaimer: This code is NOT intended for a production use.

 # Symbiotic cosmos-sdk example (stubchain)